2018 Brazil truck drivers' strike: 29 May

-After nine days of blockade, there was still a lack of food supply, especially perishables, on hypermarkets of 22 Brazilian state capitals.
-Rio's Ceasa is operating with around 80 and 90% of its stores closed, and the lack of fuel on gas stations deeply affects 15 state capitals including São Paulo and Rio de Janeiro.
+After nine days of blockade, there was still a lack of food supply in hypermarkets of 22 Brazilian state capitals.
+The hypermarket brand Ceasa was operating with around 80 and 90% of its stores closed.
+There is also a lack of fuel in gas stations deeply affects 15 state capitals including São Paulo and Rio de Janeiro.

 The Federal Police opened 48 inquiries for lockout investigation and arrest requests, but all of them were denied by the court.

-At this time there were 3 complete blockades and 616 minor blockades still active, as well as many other parallel manifestations supporting the truckers' struggle and adding more claims to the overall act.
-The Federal Highway Police sent to AGU 176 assessments of stopped vehicles in some highways, with fines of R$100,000/hour for companies and R$10,000/day for individuals.
+At this time there were 3 complete blockades and 616 minor blockades still active, as well as many other parallel manifestations supporting the strike and adding more claims to the overall act.
+The Federal Highway Police sent to AGU 176 assessments of stopped vehicles on some highways, with fines of R$100,000/hour for companies and R$10,000/day for individuals.

 Armed Forces General Staff Admiral Ademir Sobrinho denied any intent of the Brazilian Army on attending demonstrations that ask for military intervention over the state.

 30 May

-A trucker was killed by a protestor in Rondônia because he was leaving the blockade and a suspect was arrested, while in São Carlos a TV team was assaulted during a coverage of the protests on Anhanguera Highway.
-Another criminal act issue is being investigated by the Public Prosecutor's Office on abusive coercion techniques used by some protesters on truck drivers to difficult the police work, such as dismantling the blockades by parking their trucks in difficult positions and keeping the fuel trucks out of reach.
-Other acts were classified as kidnapping, since they were forbidden to leave.
+A trucker was killed by a protester in Rondônia because he left the blockade.
+The suspect was later arrested.

+Meanwhile, in São Carlos, a TV team was assaulted during coverage of the protests on Anhanguera Highway.

-The Supreme Federal Court determined a fine in total amount of R$141.4 million divided between 96 transport companies.
+The Supreme Federal Court determined a fine in the total amount of R$141.4 million divided between 96 transport companies.
 Minister Carlos Marun claimed that the R$0.46 discount on diesel price should be applied on Friday, with the expectation of economic stabilization in seven days.
-The government estimates a total economic loss of R$75 billion until this point, with R$2.7 billion being for supermarkets, R$11.5 billion for fuel distributors, R$3 billion for agribusiness, R$8 to 10 billion loss for livestock, R$1.8 billion for textile and R$2.5 billion for chemical industries.
+The government estimated a total economic loss of R$75 billion up to this point, with R$2.7 billion for supermarkets, R$11.5 billion for fuel distributors, R$3 billion for agribusiness, R$8 to 10 billion loss for livestock, R$1.8 billion for textile and R$2.5 billion for chemical industries.

 31 May

-The Federal Police "Operation Unlocked", started a day before based on complaints, conducted 3 search and 1 temporary arrest warrants on companies suspected of supporting the strike.
-Some companies are accused by security minister Raul Jungmann of taking advantage of the strike to pressure the government.
+The Federal Police "Operation Unlocked", which started a day before, conducted 3 searches and 1 temporary arrest warrants on companies suspected of supporting the strike.
+Some companies were accused by security minister Raul Jungmann by taking advantage of the strike to pressure the government.